15 neutral-ish-site CFB games, ranked by added fun

 12. Washington State vs. Houston, NRG Stadium

-The last time Houston played at NRG, it upset Oklahoma 33-23 in 2016, in a game that had a ggreat atmosphere.
+The last time Houston played at NRG, it upset Oklahoma 33-23 in 2016, in a game that had a great atmosphere.
 This meeting will allow Mike Leach and Dana Holgorsen to show off great teams’ passing games indoors.
 It’s a long trek for Wazzu fans, though.

 11. Texas A&M vs. Arkansas, AT&T Stadium in Arlington